Author and Editor: Dr. Shelly Wyatt

 Going forward, something to consider is this: how can we engage all students, and not just those students who are already motivated and engaged?
 This question is particularly challenging in an online environment where you do have the non-verbal cues of engagement, and it’s easy for students to move through a course while only skimming the surface of what the course and the instructor have to offer.

 We hope this answer is useful to you but I hope the TOPkit online community may have other suggestions or questions.
 What are some other ways we can encourage our students to go deeper?
-Please share your thoughts with our TOPkit Community on Discord!
+Please share your thoughts with our TOPkit community on LinkedIn!